People express grief in different ways. I'm cleaning house.

 Black is a good color to wear when you clean.
 The dirt and grime doesn't show.
 Starting in one corner, starting today, I'm cleaning and praying for peace.
 I'm cleaning for the future of our country.
 Peace is possible.
 I refuse to think otherwise.

-Tomorrow I wear red!
+Tomorrow I wear something bright!